iravid/scalaz-zio/docs/datatypes/sink.md

 title:  "Sink"
 ---

-A `Sink[E, A, B]` is used to consume elements produced by a stream.
+A `Sink[E, A0, A, B]` is used to consume elements produced by a stream.
 You can think of this sink as a function that will consume a variable amount of `A` elements (could be 0, 1, or many!), might fail with an error of type `E`, and will eventually yield a value of type `B`.

+The `A0` parameter describes the sink's *leftover* type.
+Sinks might not consume all their inputs, and unconsumed elements are returned as chunks of `A0` values.

 A `Sink` is passed to `ZStream#run` as an argument: